Teaching Our Students

 - St. Mary's has hired a Health & Safety Coordinator to increase our janitorial practices and conduct additional cleanings throughout the school day.

 - Students first through fifth grades, visitors, faculty and staff to wear masks.
-Mask for students in preschool, prekindergarten and kindergarten will be optional, except at in-person Chapel.
+Mask for students in preschool, prekindergarten and kindergarten will be optional, except at in-person Chapel and during enrichment classes.
 Mask breaks will occur while outside, during PE, lunchtime and when 6 feet distancing is feasible.
 If a mask becomes lost and is not identifiable, it will be thrown away.
 Please write your child’s name inside their mask.

 - Desk and table protection guards will be used in classrooms.